 On Campus Safety Protocols for All Employees

-Although most employees are currently working remotely, if you need to be physically on campus at any time, you must follow the below health and safety protocols.
+When you are on campus, you must follow the below health and safety protocols.
 These are processes that CCA is following to ensure a safe community on campus.
 Please note, that at this time, all guidelines continue to apply to all vaccinated and unvaccinated community members.
-Although we recognize that many of us are becoming vaccinated, our entire campus is not yet fully vaccinated.
 We have updated the protocols appropriately to reflect changes in guidance from the CDC and Cal/OSHA.

 As a reminder, our protocols are subject to change as we receive more information from the SF Department of Public Health, CDC and other resources.

 Health & Safety Guidelines